paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-sigs.md

     # still ok: combine() would have failed for d, m
     # but is saved by `rnd`

-> What if bad randomness is used in hedged signature scheme?
+_“What if bad randomness is used in a hedged sig?”_

-> What happens if random nonce is **reused**?
+_“What if nonce is reused in a hedged sig?”_

 The deterministic part would still produce new random valid signature, also without leaking `k`: